Grass as a more climate friendly alternative to soya protein

-SEGES, Vestjyllands Andel, Ausumgaard and R&D have just applied GUPD; the Ministry of Environment and Food’s special pool for promotion of green bio refinement for 15m DKK in subsidy for building a plant that can extract protein of standard Danish clover grass and thus offering Danish pig and poultry producers a climate friendly alternative to the soya protein, which is currently imported from South America and Asia.
+The Ministry of Environment and Food’s special pool for promotion of green bio refinement for 14m DKK in subsidy to build a plant that can extract protein of standard Danish clover grass and thus offering Danish pig and poultry producers a climate-friendly alternative to soya protein, which is currently imported from South America and Asia.

 The project hits the spirit of the time perfectly!
 The environmental profits are many and it fits in with a greener culture and development where more people are preoccupied in working sustainable, being locally rooted and organic.
 Now we will prove that it is also financially sustainable which the project can contribute to.

 Grass protein contributes to the climate agenda and solves the challenge of obtaining protein prospectively, Kristian Lundgaard-Karlshøj from Ausumsgaard points out:

 “It provides many great synergies between plant production and biogas plants, increases value of yield grass from crop rotation, strengthens the biodiversity and even contributes to CO2-storage.
 It is a contribution in a lot of ways”, he says.